Current and past projects

 I’m currently:.

-Until the autumn of 2022 I was a volunteer at the Ultimate Picture Palace (UPP), Oxford’s oldest and only remaining independent cinema.
+I’m a volunteer at the Ultimate Picture Palace (UPP), Oxford’s oldest and only remaining independent cinema.
 Click here to read my blog post about the UPP’s early history, published on 25 March 2021, the cinema’s 110th anniversary.

 Click here to hear me talking about being Miss August in the 2021 Dull Men’s Club calendar, on the Kat Orman Show, BBC Radio Oxford, January 2021 (courtesy of Kat Orman and BBC Radio Oxford).